The Ideal CAD Workflow for 3D Printing and Why We Decided to Build a New CAD App

 Why We’re Building a New CAD App

-• Hybrid direct + parametric modeling for flexibility
+• Hybrid direct + parametric modeling for maximum flexibility.

-• Fast iteration loops—small edits shouldn’t take minutes
+• Fast iteration loops — small edits shouldn’t take hours.

-Feel free to contact us in case any questions at hey@bricocad.app.
+Feel free to contact us if you have any questions or ideas at hey@bricocad.app.